safranck/Kanopi/README.md

 4. Please use WordPress coding and documentation standards as defined in PHPCS.
 5. All files must be managed in a plugin.
 6. Your solution may not rely on a third-party plugin.
-7. Your work will be tested on a default WordPress installation running Twentynineteen and using the standard Theme Unit Test content.
+7. Your work will be tested on a default WordPress installation running the theme in your fork of this repository, and using the standard [Theme Unit Test](https://codex.wordpress.org/Theme_Unit_Test) content.

 ## The code requirements
 1. Meet WordPress coding standards (WPCS).
 2. Meet WCAG 2.1 AA accessibility standards.
 3. Take performance into consideration.
-4. Be responsive, with a theme that works on mobile and desktop.
+4. The theme must be responsive (not adaptive).
+5. Your styling must take a mobile-first approach.

 ## Getting started
 1. Download the GitHub repository.
 2. Set up a local development site.
-We have supplied a very simple Docksal container in the repository.
-If you use Docksal, you can simply run `fin init` to get things started; it will install all the plugins and such for you.
-If you prefer to do local development another way, go to step 3.
+We use [Docksal](https://docksal.io/) here at Kanopi.
+[Local](https://localwp.com/) and [Lando](https://lando.dev/) are also great.
+Do whatever makes you fastest!
-3. Install your plugins.
-If you are not using Docksal, use the composer file in the root of the project to install your plugins.
+3. Install the site's required plugins using the Composer file in the root of the project.
 4. Set up your theme for development.
-The supplied theme uses `npm` and `gulp`.
-Run `npm install`.
-Run `gulp:serve` to run `browsersync` and `watch`, or simply `gulp` to start watching for changes.
+The supplied theme is based on the [Sage Starter Theme](https://roots.io/sage/) and is equipped with the [Foundation framework](https://get.foundation/) (since this is a three-hour test and all).

 ## The task